Unwind in the USVI

 Today, the three-island destination is a popular port of call for cruise ships with its beaches consistently ranking on lists of the best beaches in the world.
 Since recovering from hits by Hurricanes Irma and Maria in 2017, the USVI should also be considered for clients looking for a warm escape for romantic retreats or girls’ getaways.

-Along with sampling callaloo and fungi, popular dishes in the destination, the food tour gives insight into the resilience of the local community in the aftermath of the hurricanes.
+Along with sampling callaloo and fungi, popular dishes in the destination, the food tour Sperry leads gives insight into the resilience of the local community in the aftermath of the hurricanes.

-Stops include the new location of Gladys’ Cafe by Gladys Jones, who notoriously gave away every morsel of food she had for free despite being under water, and MBW Café and Bakery managed by Julius Jackson, a professional chef, boxer, author and 2008 Olympian.
+Stops include the new location of Gladys’ Cafe by Gladys Jones, who notoriously gave away every morsel of food she had for free even though the restaurant was flooded in the wake of the hurricanes, and MBW Café and Bakery managed by Julius Jackson, a professional chef, boxer, author and 2008 Olympian.
 The café and bakery serves as a second training facility for My Brother’s Workshop, a non-profit organization working with at-risk youth of the island through on-the-job training, mentorship and counselling, and not only gave away free meals following the hurricanes but made deliveries to seniors homes and to various people who weren’t able to physically make it to the location.

 “2017 was our centennial anniversary — we went from banquets and celebrations to finding the roof on your house after two Category 5 hurricanes in 10 days,” Sperry recalled.
 “I personally was out of electricity for four months.”